MagWilczek/Writing-samples/README.md

-# Writing samples by Magdalena Wilczek Writing samples
+# Writing samples by Magdalena Wilczek

 ## Publishing your site on GitHub Pages